miztiik/aws-real-time-use-cases/300-Messaging-Event-Driven-Choices/README.md

-# When to choose SNS or SQS for your event driven architecture
+# What are my choices for event routers in AWS & When to choose them?

 ## 🔥 Scenario

-When you are developing new applications, one of the common questions that comes up is that, When to choose SQS or SNS for message delivery.
+When you are developing new applications, one of the common questions that comes up is that, What are the choices you have and When to choose say SQS or SNS or EventBridge or Kinesis etc

 ## 🎯Solutions